Joe-Collins-1986/Hangman/README.md

 6. Figma:
    - Used to plan out website format.
 7. Web Developer:
-   - Used to analyse HTML and CSS output and correct where required.
+   - Used to analyse HTML, CSS and JavaScript output and correct where required.

 # Testing
  ## HTML Validator Results: